emsesp/docs/Configure-firmware.md

 ### API

 - **Enable Web API**.
-When set EMS-ESP will allow write commands via the RESTFUL api.
+When set EMS-ESP will allow write commands via the RESTful api.
 When disabled only read operations are allowed (e.g. `ems-esp/api?device=boiler&cmd=info`).
 - **Boolean Format**.
 Set's how booleans are rendered in MQTT and in the Console.

 ### Analog Input